First Lady Bake-Off: 2008 competition

-Cindy McCain's Oatmeal-Butterscotch cookies beat Michelle Obama's shortbread cookies during the 2008 US presidential election, although McCain was accused of plagiarizing her recipe from a packaging for Hershey's.
+During the 2008 US presidential election, Cindy McCain, wife of Senator John McCain, competed in the bake-off against Michelle Obama, wife of Barack Obama.
+McCain's Oatmeal-Butterscotch cookies beat Obama's shortbread cookies.
+However, McCain was accused of plagiarizing her recipe from a packaging for Hershey's.
 This marked the first time in the contest's history that the results differed from the presidential election, as John McCain lost to Barack Obama.